mskilab-org/gTrack/rtdocs/vignetteMutations/vignetteMutations.rst

 Vignette Showing How to Graph Relationships in The Genome
 =========================================================

-Genes interact with each other, either on purpose such as epistasis or not such as DNA rearrangement in solid tumors.
-Both circumstances may wish to be graphed and gTrackcan perform such a task.
+Genes interact with each other, either on purpose such as during epistasis or not such as during DNA rearrangement in solid tumors.
+Both circumstances may wish to be graphed and gTrack can perform such a task.

-In this vignette, the draw.paths and gr.labelfield and circle parameters of gTrack will be highlighted.
-In addition, GRangesList will be used and that may be effective for certain data sets, as will be shown.
+In this vignette, the **draw.paths** and **gr.labelfield** and **circle** parameters of gTrack will be highlighted.
+In addition, variants of a random collection of sequences will be graphed.
+These examples will use the GRangesList functionality provided by GenomicRanges.

 To simulate the draw.paths and gr.labelfield parameters, a GRangesList storing sequences from chromosomes 1,2, and 3 will be created.
-Then, a graph will show when draw.paths is supplied and when it is not.
-Likewise, will be done for the gr.labelfield parameter.
+Then, a graph will be shown when draw.paths is supplied and when it is not.
+Similarily will be done for the gr.labelfield parameter.

 .. sourcecode:: r